A Frequency Domain Approach to Predict Power System Transients: Case Study

 \subsection{Quantifying the Performance on NPCC}

 As shown in Fig.~\ref{fig:dyn_stable} and Fig.~\ref{fig:dyn_unstable}, the dynamics of the power system transient states differ greatly with different fault types and system parameters.
 To quantify the performance of the proposed method in stochastic scenarios, we calculate the mean prediction error in the test set with 100 cases where initial states, location of fault, type of fault and fault-clearing time are randomly generated.
-Three metrics are included: \begin{enumerate} \item Relative mean squared error (mse): The ratio of sum of square of error to the sum of square of state variables in the test set, i.e., $||\bm{s}_{out}-\hat{\bm{s}}_{out}||_2^2/||\bm{s}_{out}||_2^2$. \item Type1-error: Percentage of unstable cases predicted to be stable.
-This is the most severe type of error and may cause blackouts of power systems.
-If the average value of absolute $\omega$ from $t=4s$ to $t=4.5s$ is larger than 0.5Hz, then the case is identified to be unstable. \item Type2-error: Percentage of stable cases predicted to be unstable.
-This would lead to conservative action from system operators. \end{enumerate}
+Three metrics are included: \begin{enumerate} \item Relative mean squared error (RMSE)

+\item Type1-error: Percentage of unstable cases predicted to be stable.
+This is the more severe type of error and may cause blackouts of power systems (instability is declared when the average value of $\omega$ from $t=4s$ to $t=4.5s$ exceed 0.5Hz). \item Type2-error: Percentage of stable cases predicted to be unstable. \end{enumerate}

-Notably, we fix the length of the input trajectory $\bm{s}_{in}$ to be $\tau_{in} = 20$.
-With the fault evolves through time, more data point after fault will be involved in $\bm{s}_{in}$ and this decreases the prediction error.
-Table~\ref{tab:metric_on_fault} and Table~\ref{tab:metric_post_fault} summarize the metrics for the prediction error corresponding to different number of cycles (one cycle is 1/60=0.017s) involved in the input trajectory $\bm{s}_{in}$.
-Importantly, fault-clear actions are set to be uniformly distributed in one to thirty cycles.
-Therefore, Table~\ref{tab:metric_on_fault} generally cover the prediction of the dynamics of both the on-fault and post-fault process, while Table~\ref{tab:metric_post_fault} covers more post-fault prediction with the increase of cycles after fault.
+Notably, we fix the length of the input trajectories $\bm{s}_{in}$ to be $\tau_{in} = 20$.
+The input trajectories contain data before and after the fault (similar to a rolling window).
+As illustrated in Fig. \ref{fig:prediction}, more data point after fault will be observed if the prediction starting point $t_{on}$ is larger (if we wait longer after the fault to do a prediction).
+The more steps after the fault in $\bm{s}_{in}$, the better the prediction performance.
+Table~\ref{tab:metric_on_fault} summarize the metrics for the prediction error corresponding to different number of on-fault cycles (one cycle is 1/60=0.017s) involved in the input trajectories $\bm{s}_{in}$.